Eminakkoc/Grocery/README.md

 When the payment is successful, a success modal will appear and if user clicks "Done" button in that modal, store will be emptied and user will be redirected to the homepage.

+# Theme Switcher

+I decided to add a custom hook for theme selection just to separate the logic from the component itself.

+Component is responsible from opening a selection popup with 3 buttons which are:

+- Dark Mode
+- Light Mode
+- System preference

+If the selection is "Dark" or "Light", then it overrides the system preference all the time.
+Otherwise, system prefs are listened via "watchMedia" to adapt the app to the changes.

+# Error Boundary

+An error boundary for login operations is added to be used in login page, which displays the error message in a modal and also logs the error to the console.

 # Node & npm versions